Eye Piece: Dark Night Used Streetlights and Neon Signs to Give Natural Darkness a Haunting Glow - MovieMaker Magazine

-This was my first collaboration with Tim—we had never met in person before I arrived on set.
-Rather, we prepared the shoot through e-mails: I wrote him many, many times, and he would always reply very precisely.
+This was my first collaboration with director Tim Sutton—we had never met in person before I arrived on set.
+Rather, we prepared the shoot through emails: I wrote him many, many times, and he would always reply very precisely.
 Tim knew exactly the kind of story he wanted to tell, and how he wanted to shoot it, right down to budgeting choices.
 Our producer, Alexandra Byer, was also totally involved in the artistic choices along the way.

 For my part, I wanted to understand who was Tim as a director—what he liked, and most importantly, what he disliked as an artist.
 We shared many photos with each other to arrive at the visual concept for the film.
 We didn’t talk about too many other films as we didn’t want to get lost in a slew of references, but we did, for example, look at some stills from Goodbye Dragon Inn and Rebels of the Neon God, by Tsai Ming Liang.
 Tim also took many pictures during previous scouting trips: some atmospheric landscapes, some colors he liked—blue-ish-magenta, especially—some showcasing natural light, and some moments at twilight.
 This was extremely useful for me to prepare for the shoot, as it gave me a lot of clues, a lot of insight into his tastes and his overall vision.
 Specifically, the way he framed his pictures really helped me to understand his particular way of observing the world around him.